imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ios.md

    .build()
 ```

-- `VideoUploadPreprocessor`: This preprocessor is used to apply transformations to videos before uploading them to the media library.
+- [`VideoUploadPreprocessor`](https://github.com/imagekit-developer/imagekit-ios/blob/master/README.md#image-preprocessing): This preprocessor is used to apply transformations to videos before uploading them to the media library.
+The transformations that can be applied are:
+    - Limiting width & height
+    - Frame rate
+    - A/V bitrate
+    - Keyframes interval

 ```swift
 let preprocessor = VideoUploadPreprocessor.Builder()